-- Poor water provision in farm areas - Inadequate sanitation facilities in farm areas - Inadequate water supply to cater for water borne sanitation - Poor water & effluent quality Upgrade Of Water Treatment Works In Dullstroom And Licence Application Phase 1, at a cost of R6,694,332 scheduled to be completed in 2016/17 - Poor revenue collection - Septic tanks and VIPs not emptied - Ageing of infrastructure - Poor assets management - Lack of Operation and Maintenance and poor budgeting
+- Poor water provision in farm areas

+- Inadequate sanitation facilities in farm areas

+- Inadequate water supply to cater for water borne sanitation

+- Poor water & effluent quality Upgrade Of Water Treatment Works In Dullstroom And Licence Application Phase 1, at a cost of R6, 694,332 scheduled to be completed in 2016/17, 2017/18 and 2018/19 financial year.
+Refurbishment of WTP in Belfast at a cost of R5, 000,000 to be completed in 2016/17 and 2017/18 financial year.

+- Poor revenue collection

+- Septic tanks and VIPs not emptied

+- Ageing of infrastructure

+- Poor assets management

+- Lack of Operation and Maintenance and poor budgeting